 Patent foramen ovale (PFO) is an opening in the upper chambers of the heart due to a flap of tissue that failed to close normally after a baby is born.
 There is no known cause, and there are usually no symptoms associated with PFO.

 Treatment is not necessary in most PFO cases.
 Babies born with PFO and no other heart conditions are not considered to have an abnormal heart condition.
 Older adults with PFOs may have a higher risk of a certain type of stroke called a paradoxical thromboembolic stroke.

 An imaging test called an echocardiogram can be used to diagnose a PFO.

-The condition, however, doesn't require treatment unless other heart problems exist or if the patient has had recurrent, unexplained strokes.
-For patients with stroke and PFO, Rush is one of only a few centers in the U.S. conducting research on closing such defects.
+The condition, however, doesn't require treatment unless you have other heart problems or recurrent, unexplained strokes.
+If you've had a stroke and you have a PFO, Rush is one of only a few health systems in the U.S. conducting research on closing such defects.

-If treatment is required, a highly trained heart expert at Rush will likely close the PFO using a procedure called cardiac catheterization.
+If you need treatment, a highly trained heart expert at Rush will likely close the PFO using a procedure called cardiac catheterization.

 Catheterization avoids the need for the chest to be opened.
 A thin, flexible tube called a catheter is threaded to the heart through a blood vessel in the arm, upper thigh or neck.

-- Pediatric cardiologists and interventional cardiologists at Rush are leaders in clinical trials of new therapies for PFO and other congenital heart defects.
-This means patients at Rush often have access to treatments before they are widely available.
+- Access to the latest treatments and clinical trials: Pediatric cardiologists and interventional cardiologists at Rush are leaders in clinical trials of new therapies for PFO and other congenital heart defects.
+This means you may have access to treatments before they are widely available.